 When will examinations be held for summer topics?

-Note that examinations may be held at different times for some topics.
+Examinations during teh Summer period may be held at different times for some topics.
 Please check with your topic coordinator.

 What facilities and services will be available during the summer teaching period?